Long-Range Planning and Special Projects

 • Performs review of potential land annexations;

-• Works with the Pierce County Continuum of Care and reviews Pierce County Human Services contracts.
+• Represents Lakewood on the Tacoma-Lakewood-Pierce County Continuum of Care and reviews Pierce County Human Services contracts and funding applications.

 Subarea Plans